Bully85/Sovol-SV04-Klipper/README.md

 # What's up?!!!

-- Copy Mode (with different temperatures)
+- Copy Mode (with different temperatures / NO first layer settings for the right Extruder it doesnt work)
-- Mirror Mode (with different temperatures)
+- Mirror Mode (with different temperatures  / NO first layer settings for the right Extruder it doesnt work)
 - Dual mode
 - Single mode
 - Bed mesh area